PDF web services

 These webPDF services can be easily integrated into existing enterprise solutions, such as Lotus Notes / Domino, SAP, Exchange or SharePoint.
 And it’s also possible to incorporate the web services into J2EE applications, websites or online shop systems.

-What’s more, these PDF web services can be used in any programming language that can import and support the use of web services, such as Java, C, C++, .NET, Delphi and PHP.
+What’s more, these PDF web services can be used in any programming language that can import and support the use of web services, such as Java, C, C++, .NET, Delphi, PHP and Typescript.